-COMPASSION
+RESPONSIBILITY COMPASSION

-Empathizing with others Empowering others Actively caring for others Committing to others' development management).
+Owning one's personal choices Admitting mistakes and failures Expressing a concern for the common good management).
 Most of the latter are directly related to the character habits of the heart.
 Virtuoso leadership- and the results it obtains are strongest when the executive team draws on all four principles represented in the ROC Matrix, and their decisions, actions, and Keystone Character Habits are guided by both head and heart.